Official scorer: Early controversies

 Baseball writer-scorers usually worked at the games played at the home stadium of the team which they covered for their newspaper.
-The writer-scorers were tasked with making objective decisions that could impact the statistics of the team they were writing about.
+The writer-scorers were tasked with making subjective decisions that could impact the statistics of the team they were writing about.
 Because of this affiliation, the official scorer was often presumed by the baseball players and managers to favor the home team when making the required judgment calls during the course of a game.

 Criticism of scoring decisions date to the earliest days of the game.
 Some historians claim that Joe DiMaggio's record 56-game hitting streak in 1941 was made possible by several generous rulings at Yankee Stadium.
 In 1953, Al Rosen narrowly missed being recognized for achieving a rare "triple crown" in hitting after a questioned error caused him to finish the season one hit short of winning the American League batting title.

 Although scoring decisions were widely believed to favor the hitter over the defense, many players believed this bias shifts in favor of the pitcher when he carries a no-hitter (where a pitcher throws a complete game without giving up a hit) into the late innings.
 Infielder Davey Johnson said, "I've been involved in five or six no-hit games, and all of them were suspected of being helped by hometown scoring."
 One of the last controversies of the writer-scorer era was seen in a 1978 game at St. Louis.
 In that game, St. Louis pitcher Bob Forsch was pitching a no-hitter in the 8th inning against Philadelphia when a hard ground ball hit into the hole between shortstop and third was narrowly missed by third baseman Ken Reitz.
 The official scorer Neal Russo (who was a writer for a local newspaper) judged the play to be an error rather than a hit, and Forsch went on to pitch the first no-hitter of the 1978 season.